timkpaine/jupyterlab_autoversion/CONTRIBUTING.md

 - Run the following commands inside the cloned repository:
   - `pip install -e .[dev]` - This will install the Python package in development mode.
-  - `jupyter labextension install js` - This will add the lab extension in development mode.
-  - `jupyter serverextension enable --py jupyterlab_autoversion` - This will enable the server extension.

 - Validate the install by running the tests:
-  - `py.test` - This command will run the Python tests.
+  - `make lint` - This command will run the linters.
-  - `yarn test` - This command will run the JS tests.
+  - `make test` - This command will run the tests.

 Once you have such a development setup, you should: